 | Sarah Jones

 The implementation of FAIR and Open Science policy requires a culture change supported by appropriate incentives and coherent, easy-to-use data services.
-This WG will build on existing FAIR practices in all disciplines and address interoperability across them.
+This WG builds on existing FAIR practices in all disciplines and address interoperability across them.
 It will propose measures for increasing FAIR maturity to maximise data sharing and re-use.

 The EOSC-FAIR working group will define and implement a FAIR work plan.
 These will be based on the Action Plan proposed by the EC Expert Group on “Turning FAIR into reality”, as well as ongoing community initiatives and outputs from key projects like FAIRsFAIR, RDA and FREYA.

 - The development and adoption of data standards and sharing agreements